Prezent/doctrine-translatable/doc/index.md

 The Doctrine Translatable extension allows you to translate your entities into various languages on the fly.
-For every entity that you want to translate, you need to implement a translation entity that holds alll the translatable fields.
+For every entity that you want to translate, you need to implement a translation entity that holds all the translatable fields.
 The original entity and the translations will have a one-to-many relationship.
 The original entity must implement the `TranslatableInterface` and the translation classes must implement the `TranslationInterface`.

-This extension provides sevela new mappings that make working with translations easier.
+This extension provides several new mappings that make working with translations easier.
 It also provides some abstract base classes and traits that you can use, but these are entirely optional.
 You can provide your own implementation of the interfaces.